Spatterdock, Common Spatterdock, Erect Spatterdock, Yellow Pond-Lily

 The genus, Nuphar Sm., was named and described as such by James Edward Smith in Florae Graecae Prodromus in 1809.

-Plants of the World Online by Kew lists 13 species in the Nuphar genus (as of 5-18-21 when I last updated his page.
+As of 3-15-22 when this page was last updated, Plants of the World Online by Kew lists 13 species in the Nuphar genus.
 It is a member of the plant family Nymphaeaceae with 5 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Nuphar advena is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database is similar but includes a few more states.
 The USDA Plants database includes this species as Nuphar lutea subsp. advena.
 The species could have a broader range than what the maps show.